howerj/libforth/readme.md

 Push the next value in the instruction stream onto the variable stack, advancing the instruction stream.

+* const ( -- x )

+Push the next location after this instruction, not the instruction stream, onto the variable stack.

 * run ( -- )

 Save the current instruction stream pointer onto the return stack and set